tessthornley/tweeter/README.md

 ## Getting Started

 - Install all dependencies (using the "npm install" command).
-- Run the development web server using the "node index.js" command.
+- Run the development web server using the "npm run local" command.